jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 You can click on it and see all the details.

-Try our new docker Registry:
+Try out our new docker Registry:

 <pre class="command-line" data-user="root" data-host="dockerhost" data-output="3-9"><code class="language-bash">docker tag registry:latest 127.0.0.1:49153/registry/registry:v1
 docker push 127.0.0.1:49153/registry/registry:v1